An Act To Retain Call Centers in Maine

 § 3505.
 State benefits for workers

-This chapter may not be construed to permit withholding or denial of payments, compensation or benefits under any other state law, including state unemployment compensation, disability payments or worker retraining or readjustment funds, from or to employees employed by employers that relocate to a foreign country.
+This chapter may not be construed to permit withholding or denial of payments, compensation or benefits under any other state law, including state unemployment compensation, disability payments and worker retraining and readjustment funds, from or to employees employed by employers that relocate to a foreign country.

 Sec.
 3. Effective date.
-This Act takes effect 180 days after adjournment of the Second Regular Session of the 126th Legislature.
+This Act takes effect 180 days after adjournment of the First Regular Session of the 127th Legislature.

-This bill requires the Commissioner of Labor to create a list of employers that have relocated a call center, or a facility or operating unit handling at least 30% of call volume within a call center, from the State to a foreign country.
-An employer appearing on the list is ineligible for a state grant, loan or tax benefit for 5 years.
-The bill also requires the employer to pay back the unamortized value of a state grant, loan or tax benefit previously issued to such an employer.
+This bill requires the Commissioner of Labor to create a list of employers that have relocated a call center, or a facility or operating unit handling at least 30% of the call volume within a call center, from the State to a foreign country.
+An employer appearing on the list is ineligible for a state grant, loan or tax benefit for 2 years.
+The bill also requires the employer to pay back the unamortized value of a state grant, loan or tax benefit previously issued to the employer.
 The bill requires that call center work for executive branch agencies of the State be performed in the State.
-If the employer fails to notify the Commissioner of Labor of the relocation of a call center at least 120 days before the relocation, a daily fine of $10,000 may be assessed.
+If the employer fails to notify the Commissioner of Labor of the relocation of a call center at least 60 days before the relocation, a daily fine of $350 may be assessed.